snapshotmanager/boom-boot/README.md

 ## Patches and pull requests

 Patches can be submitted via the mailing list or as GitHub pull requests.
-If using GitHub please make sure your branch applies to the current master as a 'fast forward' merge (i.e. without creating a merge commit).
-Use the `git rebase` command to update your branch to the current master if necessary.
+If using GitHub please make sure your branch applies to the current main as a 'fast forward' merge (i.e. without creating a merge commit).
+Use the `git rebase` command to update your branch to the current main branch if necessary.

 ## Documentation